Skip to main content

 The children in this pathway are the most at risk of missing education.
 They regularly have difficulties accessing basic health services such as vaccinations, check-ups and dental screening.
 There is also a lack of services designed to meet their complex needs meaning that essential services such as short breaks, respite and out of school activities are not available, compounding the difficulties.

 Well-being, co-regulation, engagement and learning to build trusting relationships are a priority in order to increase their ability to participate in positive interactions and learning, and to develop their safety around others.
-All these skills are vital for the students in the Skills for Life pathway to develop their independence in preparation for adult life.
-With high levels of support these learners can move into a more structured curriculum as their strengths and skills develop over time, allowing for greater peer engagement and potential qualifications being accessed later on in their academic journey.
+All these skills are vital for the students in these pathways to develop their independence in preparation for adult life.
+With high levels of support, some of these learners can move into a more structured curriculum as their strengths and skills develop over time, allowing for greater peer engagement and potential qualifications being accessed later on in their academic journey.

 These children benefit from a nurture-based approach to their learning focusing around the fundamentals of children’s development.